port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Jira/change-status-of-jira-ticket.md

 </details>

+## Let's test it!

-5. Trigger the action from Port's [Self Service hub](https://app.getport.io/self-serve)
+1. Trigger the action from Port's [Self Service hub](https://app.getport.io/self-serve)

-6. Done! wait for the ticket's status to be changed in Jira
+2. Done! wait for the ticket's status to be changed in Jira

 Congrats 🎉 You've changed a ticket status in Port 🔥